Ryan Hill: High school

 Hill attended Hickory High School in Hickory, North Carolina, where he emerged as one of the top high school distance runners in North Carolina, graduating in 2008.
-While competing in high school cross country and track, Hill became a multiple-time state champion in North Carolina.
+While competing in high school cross country and track, Hill became a multiple-time North Carolina state champion.

 Collegiate

 Hill attended North Carolina State University, where he also competed in cross country and track.
 He was coached by Rollie Geiger while at NC State.
 He accumulated ten All-American honors.
 At the 2012 NCAA DI Outdoor T&F Championships, he placed third in the men's 1500 meter finals.
 As a freshman at NC State, Hill placed on the podium at 2009 USA Cross Country Championships at Agricultural History Farm Park in Derwood, Maryland and qualified to Team USA for 2009 World Cross Country Championships where he finished in 52nd place in 26:04.